 Most insurance companies have some sort of coverage for weight loss surgery.
 Again, the key is to check if your policy includes coverage.

 What else should I know?

-- How do I find a COE?
+- How do I find an Accredited Center?

 - What is a Medically Supervised Weight Loss Program?

 - Where do I get a Letter of Medical Necessity?

 - Am I morbidly obese?

 - What is a bariatric seminar?